gordielachance/wp-soundsystem/readme.txt

 = Tracks Links =

-You can attach links any track; including links that can stream audio (Youtube, Soundcloud, audio files...) directly to our player!
+You can attach a bunch of links to any track; including links that can stream audio (Youtube, Soundcloud, audio files...) directly to our player!

 = Autolink (requires an API key) =